joeitu/thesis_report/src/22__storage.wr.md

  If the CSS instance's machine shuts down, all user data will be lost with RAM storage configuration.
 Naturally, file storage was the preferred choice as it permits saving user data in a persistent external volume that can be mounted to CSS's host machine.
 Other benefits, such as the use of an external persistent volume are explained in the DevOps chapter. <!-- [TODO add link to chapter] -->
 <!-- TODO expend PV benefice
  -->
-With file-based data storage, CSS will store authentification data as a file, but sensitive data such as passwords will be hashed with the bcrypt algorithm [ref code].
+With file-based data storage, CSS will store authentification data as a file, but sensitive data such as passwords will be hashed with the bcrypt algorithm [https://github.com/CommunitySolidServer/CommunitySolidServer/blob/e4f1e2aa0c068b3496f54593f2d060700142bed0/src/identity/interaction/email-password/storage/BaseAccountStore.ts].
 Bcrypt is a robust hashing algorithm derived from Bruce Schneier's Blowfish, built to resist brute-forcing and rainbow tables attacks; the two primary attacks again hashed password[^bcryptWeb] .
 Other files are stored unencrypted.
 Therefore, anyone having access to the server ( either the official sysadmin or a potential hacker ) will have clear access to file content, even if the ACL permission file restricted the access to specific authorized users.
-Options to encrypt all user data files have been evoked but are not yet implemented. [ref github issue]
+Options to encrypt all user data files have been evoked but are not yet implemented. [https://github.com/CommunitySolidServer/CommunitySolidServer/issues/1133]

 Amazon has realized that reducing its loading page by 100ms would result in a 1% sales increase[^amazon].
-This example shows how speed performance is of paramount importance for users' engagement in web applications.
-Therefore, measuring any performance differences between RAM and files-based storage seems relevant.
+This example shows how much speed performance is of paramount importance for users' engagement in web applications.
+Consequently, measuring any performance differences between RAM and files-based storage seems relevant.
 Therefore, we ran a test to compare performances between both options to verify if one of them would represent a considerable disadvantage.

 <!-- *Hypothesis*
  -->